 You can use a lot of different types of material, but in most cases a contrasting color of wood is used to highlight the binding strips.
 Since you’ve already bent some sides, bending the binding strips will be a little bit easier.

-If you have any questions about attaching the top plate, please leave a comment and I’ll be glad to answer them.
+If you have any questions about attaching the top plate, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.